-Staff is not recommending a specific change to the land use at this time, however recognize that a change could be supported in the future with a more specific development plan.
+Staff is not recommending a land use change at this time.
 There is cautious support in the neighborhood and policy support in the comprehensive plan for neighborhood-scale retail, housing, or mixed use in this area.
-Due to the limitations with virtual meetings and online participation there was not the ability to have more robust engagement with neighbors, students and staff of the nearby schools as desired for a change of this type.
-Given the frequency of comments about potential traffic and safety impacts, staff recommends further analysis around a more specific change to address potential traffic and access concerns.
+Due to the limitations with only virtual meetings and online participation there was not the ability to have more robust engagement with neighbors, students and staff of the nearby schools.
+While the feedback we received is thoughtful and detailed, we were not able to engage deeply enough to make a recommendation for a future land use and effectively address people's concerns.